jackliusr/pkm/pages/areas___microsoft___vs.md

 	  </tbody>
 	  </table>
 - CLI-based project (.esproj)
+- Shared Project: shproj
+- The `.projitems` file defines what the `.shproj` file will add to the compilation.
 - Develop code in Visual Studio without projects or solutions: .code-workspace json file

   ``` json